An Art Original Since 1966

 Chaffin and Light/Snowmass Corporation give the Gates Barn to Anderson Ranch.
 The barn is moved from the golf course.
 Anderson Ranch continues to collect ranch buildings from the Brush Creek Valley.

-Summer painter/printmaker collaboration program begins, bringing nationally recognized artists to Anderson Ranch to work with master printers Bud Shark and Craig O’Brien.
+Summer painter/printmaker program brings nationally recognized artists to work with master printers Bud Shark and Craig O’Brien.
 Artists include Ed Ruscha, Red Grooms, Robert Mangold, Laurie Anderson, Robert Natkin and James Rosenquist.

 Visiting Artist Laurie Anderson